 The real estate market will evolve dramatically in the future years.
 With digital technologies such as blockchain, artificial intelligence (AI), and the Internet of Things (IOT) transforming the lifecycle of a real estate asset.

-Any property, whether commercial or residential, can now go “live,” collecting data that can be used in a variety of ways, including measuring and tracking every aspect of an asset’s trading worth.
-Examples of data that can be collected are:
+Now, commercial or residential properties can go ‘live,’ collecting data that serves various purposes, including measuring and tracking every aspect of an asset’s trading worth.
+Examples of collectible data include:

 Tokenization will translate these and many more characteristics into valuations and how real estate will be used.

 Decentralised structured finance and structured products organised in smart contracts will become more common as real estate tokenization gains traction.

 By purchasing property-specific tokens, investors would be able to attain better diversification and customisability.

 Issuers have the ability to create different tokens for various assets related to real estate investing, such as ownership of the land, use rights, infrastructure, and cash flows from leases.

 Within each type of token, the issuer might construct several classes, such as tokens for fixed lease payments and tokens for the variable component of commercial leases.

 At the time of creation, smart contracts can hard-code the payment waterfall, thereby adding a layer of transparency and facilitating compliance and verification at each payment.

 Single asset exchanges are another hot topic in real estate tokenization (IPSX).
 This instrument appears to be a project aimed at creating a traditional, non-tokenized market for single asset shares.